KRON-TV: Programming

-The original version of KRON's current logo was based on the design of the Golden Gate Bridge.
+The original version of KRON-TV's current logo was based on the design of the Golden Gate Bridge.
 Station identifications used by the station during the 1970s and 1980s usually depicted the logo hidden in positive space within a full-scale design of the bridge.

 Until the late 1970s, KRON-TV was known for being very San Francisco-centric in its news coverage and audience targeting, an approach that would become costly to the station as population growth in areas outside San Francisco soared.
 Realizing this and refocusing on the entire market enabled KRON-TV to become the dominant station in the Bay Area.

 Syndicated programs

 As of September 2024, syndicated programming on KRON-TV includes Inside Edition and Entertainment Tonight which are distributed by CBS Media Ventures, as well as Judy Justice.
-During the 1980s, KRON continued its dominance by airing top-rated syndicated programs, including the Merv Griffin-produced game shows Jeopardy! and Wheel of Fortune (the original NBC daytime versions of both series also aired on KRON), as well as Entertainment Tonight.
-The game show pair was moved to ABC-owned KGO-TV in February 1992—seven months ahead of schedule—as a direct result of KRON's experiment with its early prime time schedule that year.
+During the 1980s, KRON-TV continued its dominance by airing top-rated syndicated programs, including the Merv Griffin-produced game shows Jeopardy! and Wheel of Fortune (the original NBC daytime versions of both series also aired on KRON-TV), as well as Entertainment Tonight.
+The game show pair was moved to ABC-owned KGO-TV in February 1992—seven months ahead of schedule—as a direct result of KRON-TV's experiment with its early prime time schedule that year.